freenode/web-7.0/content/news/2020-11-28-chanserv-cloak-changes.md

 While bans against IP addresses continue to apply to cloaked users, we intend to revise this behaviour in the future due to its privacy implications.

-If you have any questions, please don't hesitate to ask either #freenode or any available member of staff.
+If you have any questions, please don't hesitate to ask either #trumpnode or any available member of staff.